-A preliminary hydrometallurgical test program was performed on rougher and cleaner molybdenum concentrates to investigate the production of the marketable products of molybdenum trioxide (MoO3) and ammonium perrhenate (NH4ReO4).
+A preliminary hydrometallurgical test program was performed on rougher and cleaner molybdenum concentrates to investigate the production of the marketable products of molybdenum trioxide $(MoO_3)$ and ammonium perrhenate $(NH_4ReO_4)$ .
 The test program included pressure oxidation leach, a series of metal extractions/purifications from the pregnant leach solution, and a calcination process.
 The tested methods were found technically feasible.
 Satisfactory dissolution rates of molybdenum and rhenium were obtained from the rougher molybdenum concentrate samples while additional alkaline leach is required on the pressure oxidation leach residues for the cleaner molybdenum concentrate samples.

-In the 2021 PEA, the overall metal recovery projections of copper, gold, silver and molybdenum to concentrate are adjusted to an increased primary grind size (from 125 μm to 135 μm) from those published in the 2018 technical report.
+In the 2022 PEA, the overall metal recovery projections of copper, gold, silver and molybdenum to concentrate are identical to those in the 2021 PEA.
+Those values were adjusted to an increased primary grind size (from 125 $\mu$ m to 135 $\mu$ m) from those published in the 2018 technical report.
 A rhenium recovery estimate at a high level has been completed and included.
 Table 1-1 provides projected metals recoveries via flotation concentration.
 The recovery estimate bases are summarized as follows:

-- The initial metal recovery projections of copper, gold, silver and molybdenum were published in 2014 based on a combined flotation and cyanide leach method.
+• The initial metal recovery projections of copper, gold, silver and molybdenum were published in 2014 based on a combined flotation and cyanide leach method.
 A total of 111 LCTs on the 103 samples representing 8 geometallurgical domains across the east and west of Pebble deposit were reviewed to establish the copper, gold and molybdenum distributions to the bulk copper-molybdenum concentrate.
-Ten of the 111 LCTs with silver assay results were utilized to estimate the silver recovery to the bulk flotation concentrate. - The 2018 metal recoveries were updated to reflect the changes of the proposed processing methods, including the exclusion of the cyanide leach process and the implementation of a coarser primary grind particle size. - The 2020 metal recovery projections were further updated to include rhenium recovery from the molybdenum concentrate.
+Ten of the 111 LCTs with silver assay results were utilized to estimate the silver recovery to the bulk flotation concentrate.

+- The 2018 metal recoveries were updated to reflect the changes of the proposed processing methods, including the exclusion of the cyanide leach process and the implementation of a coarser primary grind particle size. - The 2020 metal recovery projections were further updated to include rhenium recovery from the molybdenum concentrate.
 The estimated rhenium recovery was 70.8%, based on the 10 LCT results of the rhenium recovery to the bulk concentrate, a one LCT stage recovery result in the subsequent separation of copper and molybdenum, as well as a recovery adjustment due to the change of primary grind size.